doong-jo/fullstack-boilerplate/README.md

-# react-express-mysql-boilerplate
+# fullstack-boilerplate

-[React, Express, MySQL, Sequelize] Boilerplate
+React + Express + MySQL + Sequelize Boilerplate

 You can use this.
 Feel free.